 Photographer Mark Hopper

-From the majestic landscapes of Prince Edward County to the vast mountainous region of British Columbia, award winning Canadian national photographer, Mark Hopper, captures the aura that surrounds his subjects.
+From the majestic landscapes of Prince Edward County to the vast mountainous region of British Columbia, award-winning Canadian national photographer, Mark Hopper, captures the aura that surrounds his subjects.

-His photography is a testament to his passion for exploration, his creative vision, and fierce sense of determination.
+His photography is a testament to his passion for exploration, his creative vision, and his fierce sense of determination.
 Combined with his keen eye for unique compositions, these qualities have resulted in a lively portfolio of cutting-edge images.

 What was your most memorable photographic event?

-Driving from Banff to Yoho National Park in the middle of a snow storm just to capture Images to take back home to Toronto.
-The road conditions where crazy and if it was not for our guide and ride I would have turned back.
+Driving from Banff to Yoho National Park in the middle of a snowstorm just to capture Images to take back home to Toronto.
+The road conditions were crazy and if it was not for our guide and ride I would have turned back.
 When we did get to Emerald Lake we were the only ones there and it was magical.
 I took the trip with my daughter who just turned 30 that year and it was my gift to her.
 It was priceless and for sure memorable.
 A few of the Images of that day have been shared across Canada.

 Which is your favourite photo and why?

 My Favourite photo is one that I captured on a foggy fall day at the Cemetery.
-The entrance is grand and is lined with old maples on the way in to the property.
-The image on this day was breath taking.
+The entrance is grand and is lined with old maples on the way into the property.
+The image on this day was breathtaking.
 I was about to drive through it then realized I should go back to the start of the entrance and capture the fall colors with the fog drifting in.
 That was the key to that stunning image.

 What is your favourite piece of gear?